Back to list

-The Quran does not retell Ibrahim (peace be upon him) as one would recount a life in a single block.
+The Quran does not merely retell Ibrahim (peace be upon him) as one would recount a life in a single block.
 It does not draw a fixed portrait and then reproduce it elsewhere with minor variations.
-It does something far more precise: each surah draws from Ibrahim the scene, word, gesture, rupture, or prayer that serves exactly its own architecture.
+It does something far more precise: each surah draws from Ibrahim (peace be upon him) the scene, word, gesture, rupture, or prayer that serves its own architecture.

-- and a speech that never enters the market.
+• and a speech that refuses the market.

-The Quran never deploys all these elements at once.
+The Quran does not deploy these elements as a total block every time.
 It selects.
 And that selection is not secondary.
 It is the point.

 1. In al-Baqara (2): The Founder of an Orientation, Not an Inheritance

-In al-Baqara, Ibrahim is not summoned to add historical nobility to the narrative.
+In al-Baqara, Ibrahim (peace be upon him) is not summoned to add historical nobility to the narrative.
 He is placed at the heart of a surah that builds a community, corrects a direction, educates in sacrifice, in law, in qibla, in invocation, in infaq, and in the truth that life comes from God through passages that sometimes resemble losses.

 That is why his entry occurs through trial: